noseam-env/virtualtfa/README.md

 # VirtualTFA

 This library is an implementation of a virtual write and read in parts archive format TFA (Transfer File Archive).
-This technology allows you to comfortably stream archives over the network, as well as read streams of archives without buffering.
+This technology allows you to comfortably stream archives over the network without *temp files*, as well as read streams of archives without buffering.
 It is needed to completely eliminate temporary files and accelerate writing and reading.
-The virtualization essentially reads file data directly from the disk into the final buffer, but in between it includes its headers using pointer logic.
+The virtualization essentially reads file data directly from the disk into the final buffer, but in between it includes its headers.

-Example:
+Example usage:

 ```c
 // TODO
 ```

 ## TFA Specification